wojciechszmelczerczyk/ts-transaction-api/README.md

 <img src="./img/arch-post.png">
 </details>

 User send request with `page` and `limit` params then middleware validate those parameters.
 With [convert-csv-to-json](https://github.com/iuccio/CSVtoJSON) library, `csv` is being converted to `json`.
-By using [paginatejson](https://github.com/YeisonTapia/paginateJson) library, pagination is being performed on json data.
+By using [paginatejson](https://github.com/YeisonTapia/paginateJson) library, pagination is made on json data.
 In the end paginated json data is being converted back to `csv` format [json2csv](http://zemirco.github.io/json2csv) and send back to client.

 <details>
 <summary>Example</summary>